US: +1 512 898-9222

 General Labeling Principle under the AMDD: The label found on the device should be a reasonable size for the type of device and should contain as much information as possible for the user to be able to identify and safely use the product.
 Depending on the size, additional information can be included inside the packaging, and/or on the Instructions for Use (IFU).
-IFUs may not be needed for all classifications of devices, such as low risk products.
+IFUs may not be needed for all classifications of devices, such as low or moderate risk products.

 Depending on the products classification and who will be using the product, the labeling will need to be written in English and/or Filipino and will be reviewed as part of the application review process.

 Independent License Holders have the ability to label medical devices for their customers through the 3PL Value Added Service (VAS).
 Labels can be affixed to medical devices after customs clearance.

 Product labeling is part of the official review process and typically contains the following components: